We issue biodiversity certificates to eligible projects under the Nature Repair Market scheme.

 Certificate supply will come from registered projects that have been issued a certificate under the Nature Repair Market scheme.

 The replanting native forests and woodland ecosystems method is the first Nature Repair Market scheme method.
-Over time, the Australian Government will develop more methods to support a range of biodiversity outcomes.
-These will be informed by innovative thinking and market operations.
+Over time, the Australian Government will develop more methods to support a range of biodiversity projects.
+These will be informed by collaboration and consultation with experts and stakeholders.
+See the department’s methods for more information.

 Market demand